emberian/vscode-rustup/README.md

 ## Requirements

-Needs rustup to be installed & in the PATH.
+Needs rustup to be installed.

 ## Extension Settings

 **`rustup.updateInterval`: number** - how often to check for updates in hours.
 Defaults to 24.
+**`rustup.path`: string** - where to find rustup.
+Defaults to searching PATH.

 ## Help Wanted